maratai/craftery/fiber_arts/looms.md

 I've swapped out the wire heddles for **Texsolv** (300 heddles per harness on the two harnesses, for 600 heddles total, to use with the 10 dent/cm reed).
 Fear not, I kept the wire heddles!

 ## [Toika Laila](https://shop.toika.com/category/6/laila-loom)
-Recently arrived and ordered from WEBS, which [carries Toila Looms](https://www.yarn.com/pages/toika-looms) in the USA.
-Note that the online catalog/store doesn't list the Laila for whatever reason; you have to contact WEBS about it.
+Recently arrived from WEBS, which [carries Toila Looms](https://www.yarn.com/pages/toika-looms) in the USA.
+Note that the online catalog/store doesn't list the Laila for whatever reason (although other Toika looms are listed); you have to contact WEBS about it.

 [Toika's information on the Laila](https://shop.toika.com/product/2310/laila-loom-70-cm-weaving-width-8-shafts--8-treadles).